The Old Cottage, Treadam, Llantilio Crossenny

-The Old Cottage, in the hamlet of Treadam, some 2km north-west of Llantilio Crossenny, Monmouthshire, is a country house dating from c.1600.
+The Old Cottage, in the hamlet of Treadam, some 2 km north-west of Llantilio Crossenny, Monmouthshire, is a country house dating from c.1600.
 The house is Grade II* listed.

 History

 The Monmouthshire writer and artist Fred Hando, recording a visit to the Old Cottage made in the 1960s, notes a plaque above the door giving a construction date of "C 1600".
 The architectural historian John Newman gives tentative support to this date.
-The settlement of Treadam was "a sizeable medieval hamlet" and Hando suggests that it was the domain of one Adam, Tre-Adam meaning "the homestead of Adam", recorded as reeve to the Lordship of White Castle in 1256-57.
+The settlement of Treadam was "a sizeable medieval hamlet" and Hando suggests that it was the domain of one Adam, Tre-Adam meaning "the homestead of Adam", recorded as reeve to the Lordship of White Castle in 1256–57.
 The small group of buildings of which the Old Cottage is a part are all that remains of this medieval settlement.
 In the 19th century, when it formed part of the estate of Llantilio Court, the cottage was extended and converted to two dwellings.
 In the 20th century, it was converted back into a single home and an extension added to the rear.
 It remains a private house.